kwaldenphd/computer-interfaces/README.md

 <p align="center"><img src="https://github.com/kwaldenphd/computer-interfaces/blob/main/images/Mac_GUI.png?raw=true" width="500"></p>

-The usual way that computer users today interact with their system is through a Graphical-User Interface, or GUI.
+The usual way that computer users today interact with their system is through a Graphical-User Interface, or GUI (*pronounced "gooey" or "G-U-I"*).
 This means that when you go into a folder, you click on a picture of a file folder; when you run a program, you click on it; and when you browse the web, you use your mouse to interact with various elements on a webpage.
-Before the rise of GUIs in the late 1980s, however, the primary way to interact with a computer was through a command-line interface (CLI).
+Before the rise of GUIs as a central part of personal computer operating systems in the late 1980s, however, the primary way to interact with a computer was through a command-line interface (CLI).

 <p align="center"><img src="https://github.com/kwaldenphd/computer-interfaces/blob/main/images/Shell.png?raw=true" width="500"></p>